scriptex/pass-score/README.md

 ## Conditions

-The predefined array with conditions holds the following:
+The predefined array with conditions contains the following:

 1.  `/\d/` - The password should contain at least on digit
 2.  `/[A-Z]/`, - The password should contain at least one uppercase letter
 3.  `/[\W_,!?@*\(\)]/` - The password should contain at least one special character
 4.  `/^.{8}/` - The password should be at least 8 characters long

+## LICENSE

+MIT